trychlos/pwix-editor/README.md

     The desired edition mode, defaulting to `Editor.C.Mode.STANDARD`

-    Mandatory.

-Because `teSerializer` is an encapsulation of `teScriber`, then `teScriber` needed arguments are also passed through the argument object.
+Because `teSerializer` is an encapsulation of `teScriber`, then `teScriber` needed arguments can also be passed through the argument object.

 #### `teSwitch`

 A switch which let the user toggle the edition mode.

 Use case: particularly in development mode, it happens that the `Editor.C.Mode.PREVIEW` may slightly disturb the display.
-This switch let the editor run in `Editor.C.Mode.STANDARD` even when the user is allowed to edit, while the toggle switch is off.
+This switch, when toggled to `off`, let the editor run in `Editor.C.Mode.STANDARD` even when the user is allowed to edit.

 The component is configurable with an object passed as an argument, which may contain: